Home

 (1871?-1931)

-James "Edgar" Hanshaw was born in November 1870, 1871 or 1872 in either Frostburg, Allegany County, MD or in neighboring Marion County, WV, the son of Robert M. and Marian W. (Percy) Hanshaw.
+James "Edgar" Henshaw was born "Hanshaw" in November 1870, 1871 or 1872 in either Frostburg, Allegany County, MD or in neighboring Marion County, WV, the son of Robert M. and Marian W. (Percy) Hanshaw.
 (Differing legal and census records are the reason for the varying birth places and years.)

 As a boy growing up in Grafton, with a father who ran a prominent local mercantile business and was active in politics, Edgar was involved with many community activities.
 In 1876, to celebrate the nation's centennial, Edgar and his cousin Harry Hanshaw marched in a parade in Grafton among "100 young lads dressed in costumes made up of red caps, white blouses and blue pants and were led by their captain, David Lilly," said The History of Taylor County by Charles Brinkman.
 "These lads portrayed young America, and proudly stepped to the martial music of Marion Barker's band from Webster in the line of march."

 Later, by 1905, the Wheeling (WV) City Directory shows that they relocated to Columbus, Franklin County, OH, where Edgar was secretary and manager of the Coca Cola Bottling Works.
 In 1910, he was a traveling salesman for a sign company in Columbus.
-(The city's skyline is seen at right.)
-They resided on Eighth Avenue.
+They resided there on Eighth Avenue.

 The family seemingly was constantly on the go.

-Sadly, Edgar died in mid-march 1931, of causes not yet learned.
-He was laid to rest in Glendale's Forest Lawn Cemetery on March 16, 1931.
+e was laid to rest in Glendale's Forest Lawn Cemetery on March 16, 1931.
 Forest Lawn is well known as the burial site for many famed entertainers and athletes -- from Humphrey Bogart, George Burns, Nat King Cole and Sammy Davis Jr. to W.C.
-Fields, Clark Gable, Red Skelton and Casey Stengel, among many others.
+Fields, Clark Gable, Red Skelton, Casey Stengel and Michael Jackson, among many others.

 In 1942, son Bobby received the last royalty payment as Edgar's "sole heir" of their portion of the Dr. Guy Hanshaw estate.

 Alice remained in Los Angeles for the rest of her life.
 She died there at the age of 80 on March 27, 1955.
-She rests beside her husband for eternity at Forest Lawn Cemetery.
+She rests beside her husband for eternity at Forest Lawn Cemetery, in a section devoted to the Masons organization, near a large Masons memorial.
+A visit to their grave in September 2011 by the founder of this website revealed that she is buried in an unmarked grave, while Edgar has a flat bronze marker on his gravesite.